-This figure considers the projected GHG emissions for each year, including the risk factor, divided by the weight of material used in a hypothetical 500ml
+This figure considers the projected GHG emissions for each year, including the risk factor, divided by the

 These results indicate that the GHG emissions per unit of packaging material are consistently three to four times higher for glass bottles compared to aluminium and PET throughout the decarbonisation pathway.
 Even when accounting for uncertainties in each material's pathway, it seems unlikely that this performance gap can be bridged, especially considering that glass's projected endpoint by 2050 is similar to or higher than the emissions of aluminium and PET by 2030.
 Such a significant difference in magnitude would pose a considerable challenge to overcome.